Mahoney/mahoney.github.com/_posts/2013-10-25-cap-theorem-2-basic-tradeoff.md

 <h4>Which leaves AP</h4>Nearly all data stores used in scenarios where there is a desire to avoid outages entirely in so far as is possible (human error notwithstanding).
 Which means having multiple copies of state on machines connected by the network, which means network partitions can and will happen.
 Which means needing to be available and tolerant of those partitions.

-<h3>Oh noes!
+### Oh noes!
 No consistency!
+Sounds dreadful...
-Sounds dreadful...</h3>The important point to remember here is that the loss of Consistency implied by Partition Tolerance (i.e. Continuing to Work) _only has to be accepted in the event of a partition_.
+The important point to remember here is that the loss of Consistency implied by Partition Tolerance (i.e. Continuing to Work) _only has to be accepted in the event of a partition_.
 This is what lots of so-called "CP" systems are trying to do - remain consistent whilst the network is healthy, and only become inconsistent in the event of a partition.